EdisonLeeeee/MedianGCN/README.md

 # MedianGCN
-A PyTorch implementation of MedianGCN and TrimmedGCN: [Understanding Structural Vulnerability in Graph Convolutional Networks](https://www.ijcai.org/proceedings/2021/310) (IJCAI 2021).
+A PyTorch implementation of MedianGCN and TrimmedGCN in [Understanding Structural Vulnerability in Graph Convolutional Networks](https://www.ijcai.org/proceedings/2021/310) (IJCAI 2021).

 <p align="center"> <img src="./imgs/demo.png" /> <p align="center"><em>Fig. 1.
 A simple example of the weighted mean, median, and trimmed mean aggregation.
 The trimmed mean discards the largest and smallest value.</em></p>